On the Plethora of Representations Arising in Noncommutative Quantum Mechanics and An Explicit Construction of Noncommutative 4-tori: Noncommutative 4-tori from the unitary dual DGNCQM of the defining group GNCQM of NCQM

 Comparison of (\ref{recast-Weyl-commutnt-first-case}) with (\ref{def:NC-tori}) yields the skew-symmetric matrix $\theta(\rho,\sigma,\tau)$ with each of $\rho$, $\sigma$ and $\tau$ being nonzero satisfying the inequality $\rho^{2}-\sigma\tau\neq 0$ ( note that this is synonymous with $\rho^{2}\alpha^{2}-\gamma\beta\sigma\tau\neq 0$ as $\alpha^{2}=\gamma\beta$, being a consequence of (\ref{constitent-dimension}), holds).

-We denote the family of C* algebras, generated by the unitaries $U_1$, $U_2$, $U_3$ and $U_4$ obeying the relations (\ref{recast-Weyl-commutnt-first-case}), with $\mathcal{A}_{\theta(\rho,\sigma,\tau)}$ where $\theta(\rho,\sigma,\tau)$ is the skew-symmetric $4\times 4$ matrix given by (\ref{skew-symm-matrx-all-nonzer-fact-nonzer}).
-Each member of the family $\mathcal{A}_{\theta(\rho,\sigma,\tau)}$ of C* algebras is associated with one and only 4-dimensional coadjoint orbit $\mathcal{O}^{\rho,\sigma,\tau}_{4}$ of $\g$ enumerated in section \ref{sec:algbrc-strctr-review}.
+We denote the family of C* algebras, generated by the unitaries $U_1$, $U_2$, $U_3$ and $U_4$ obeying the relations (\ref{recast-Weyl-commutnt-first-case}), with $\mathcal{A}^{4}_{\theta(\rho,\sigma,\tau)}$ where $\theta(\rho,\sigma,\tau)$ is the skew-symmetric $4\times 4$ matrix given by (\ref{skew-symm-matrx-all-nonzer-fact-nonzer}).
+Each member of the family $\mathcal{A}^{4}_{\theta(\rho,\sigma,\tau)}$ of C* algebras is associated with one and only 4-dimensional coadjoint orbit $\mathcal{O}^{\rho,\sigma,\tau}_{4}$ of $\g$ enumerated in section \ref{sec:algbrc-strctr-review}.

 We now turn our attention to the case when each of $\rho$, $\sigma$ and $\tau$ is nonzero satisfying $\rho^{2}\alpha^{2}-\gamma\beta\sigma\tau=0$.
+This case deals with the degenerate UIRs (see (\ref{nonzero-rep-two-dimensional})) of $\g$ represented on $L^{2}(\mathbb{R}, dr)$.
 It defines an elliptic cone-shaped surface with two perpendicular lines deleted in $\mathbb{R}^{3}$ (see the illustration on p.6 of \cite{ncqmjpa}).
 A point on such a surface lies on the line

 going through the origin and can be uniquely specified by an ordered pair $(\rho,\zeta)$ with $\zeta\in(-\infty,0)\cup(0,\infty)$.
 For each such point, one can obtain a quadruple of one parameter groups of unitary operators acting on $L^{2}(\mathbb{R},dr)$ from a family of unitary irreducible representations (\ref{nonzero-rep-two-dimensional}) of $\g$ in the following way: